Dried Hibiscus Jamaica

 Dried Hibiscus Jamaica, botanically classified as Hibiscus sabdariffa, consists of dried sepals of a tropical flower belonging to the Malvaceae family.
 It is important to note that there are hundreds of species generally known as hibiscus, but many of these cultivars are not edible and used to make tea.
 DRIED HIBISCUS JAMAICA IS PRIMARILY SOURCED FROM THE SEPALS OF THE FLOWERS OF THE SABDARIFFA SPECIES, SOMETIMES KNOWN AS ROSELLE.
-THE PLANT IS NATIVE TO TROPICAL AND SUBTROPICAL REGIONS OF ASIA AND IS WIDELY USED IN CULINARY AND MEDICINAL APPLICATIONS, MOST FAMOUSLY FOR TEA.
-Dried Hibiscus Jamaica is also known by many local names in communities around the world, including Flor de Jamaica, Hibiscus Flores, Roselle, Gongura, Bissap, and the “Other Cranberry.”
+THE PLANT IS NATIVE TO TROPICAL AND SUBTROPICAL REGIONS OF ASIA AND IS WILY USED IN CULINARY AND MEDICINAL APPLICATIONS, MOST FAMOUSLY FOR TEA.
+Dried Hibiscus Jamaica is also known by many local names in communities around the world, including Flor de Jamaica, Hibiscus Flores, Roselle, Gongura, Bissap, and the “Other Cranbry.”
 The dried sepals are primarily used as a coloring agent and flavoring for beverages and culinary dishes.

 Dried Hibiscus Jamaica is a source of minerals, including calcium and iron, and contains vitamin C, an antioxidant that can strengthen the immune system.
 The dried sepals are also considered to be a natural diuretic, cleansing the digestive system, and provide anthocyanins, which are the pigmented compounds that protect the body against environmental damage.